-I have read numerous books in my life.
+I have read thousands of books in my life.
 The Bible is the only book that loves me back.

 God allows me to be “broken” at my weakest points, so that afterwards He can make me strong at the broken places.